 A tripod tent is a practical lightweight tent construction that makes the most of space and is easy to set up.
 The sloping dome construction is low at the foot and offers a comfortable sitting height in the head area.

-This special construction is used on all VAUDE Mark models and is ideal for all types of activities in the mountains.
-With free-standing poles and elastic cords, this tent construction offers high wind stability, ample space, and a fast set up.
-Retensioning of tent guylines in wet weather isn’t necessary either.
+This special construction is used in all VAUDE Mark models and is very versatile.
+With self-supporting poles and elastic suspension of the flysheet, this tent construction offers high wind stability, generous space and enables quick erection.
+Tensioning in wet conditions is not necessary.

 Powerframe is VAUDE’s most wind-stable pole construction and is primarily used in our expedition tents.
 A freestanding frame and user-friendly power clips allow a fast set up.
 The poles are firmly attached to the tent and ensure an even distribution of force and increased wind stability.
 For the Powerframe construction, lighter poles can also be used which also helps bring the weight down.